 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition was published by ROC on August 6, 2013 and has 368 pages.
+This urban fantasy is a hardcover edition that was published by ROC on August 6, 2013 and has 368 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Greywalker, Poltergeist, Underground, Vanished, Labyrinth, Downpour, Seawitch, Revenant, Indigo
+Other books by this author which I have reviewed include Mean Streets, Greywalker, Poltergeist, Underground, Vanished, Labyrinth, Downpour, Seawitch, Revenant, Indigo

 Eighth in the Greywalker urban fantasy series revolving around Blaine Harper, a private psychic detective who walks the Grey in Seattle.

 This was terrifying enough even though I knew that Harper would win the day.
 Thank god for Chaos!
 Richardson’s descriptions of this chuckling little fuzz ball and his antics helped defuse the terror.

 It’s a tightrope that Harper and Quinton walk as he tries to bring down his father while keeping Harper’s abilities from him.
 The last thing Harper wants is to end up on a slab in a government lab.

 It’s a perfect plot with nothing that hangs together.
 At least not until we get deep enough into the book when the dangling, disparate bits do display their connections.
 It’s a hard task made more difficult by the riddles thrown out by the ghosts.
 Then the revelations from Carlos and Cameron about the extent of Harper’s family: the ones you can choose and those you can’t.
 It only makes the impossible worse.